TheWidlarzGroup/react-native-video/README.md

 Determines whether video audio should override background music/audio in Android devices.
 * ** false (default)** - Override background audio/music
 * **true** - Let background audio/music from other apps play

 Platforms: Android Exoplayer

+#### disableDisconnectError
+Determines if the player needs to throw an error when connection is lost or not
+* **false (default)** - Player will throw an error when connection is lost
+* **true** - Player will keep trying to buffer when network connect is lost

+Platforms: Android Exoplayer